edwinsteele/wordspeak.org/stories/projects.rst

 This site
 =========

-* An excuse to learn lots of technologies while I write.
-Build, deployment and source posts are in the `wordspeak repository <https://github.com/edwinsteele/wordspeak.org>`_
+* Is an excuse to learn lots of technologies while I write.
+Build and deployment tools and source posts are in the GitHub `wordspeak repository <https://github.com/edwinsteele/wordspeak.org>`_